 The babies are always flying up and down rocks, across heathers and jumping onto other monkeys' backs, not always their mothers'.
 The older males sit apart socially and pretend to be fierce, waiting for their chance to pick up a harem.

-After a bit of searching along the escarpment, the walk out of Chenek camp presents an opportunity to find examples of the very rare walia ibex, grazing and looking above or below from the crags nonchalantly.
-Once quite common, these stocky but elegant mountain goat are also limited to parts of these mountains.
+After a bit of searching along the escarpment, the walkout of Chenek camp presents an opportunity to find examples of the very rare Walia ibex, grazing and looking above or below from the crags nonchalantly.
+Once quite common, these stocky but elegant mountain goats are also limited to parts of these mountains.

 Walia ibex roam the Simien landscape.
 Photo: John Millen.